searchspring/snap/docs/SNAP_FINDER.md

 # Finder

 To set up a product Finder using Snap, we'll need to define a finder controller in our Snap configuration.
-See FinderController section for all available configuration options.
+See [FinderController reference](https://searchspring.github.io/snap/reference-controller-finder) for all available configuration options.

 ## Configuration
 There are two types of Finder configurations, a Hierarchy and Non-Hierarchy.
 The difference is the type of field being used and how it is configured in the Searchspring Management Console.